-- 1. Place the coin-cell battery into its slot on the system board. - 2.
-Press the coin-cell battery downward until the release latch springs back into place and secures it. - 3.
-Install the: - a) expansion card(s) - b) cover - 4.
+- 1. Place the coin cell battery in its slot on the system board and press until the release latch springs back into place and secures it. - 2.
+Install the expansion card. - 3.
+Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.